2017 Top Ten Running Shoes for Sore Knees

 I wasn't overweight or out of shape when this happened -- in fact, I was a fit, fairly athletic individual just a few years past 30.
 It was a shock, and a wake-up call.

-Some of the Top-Rated Running Shoes for Sore Knees
+Top-Rated Running Shoes for Sore Knees

 1. ASICS Women's GEL-Kayano 22 Running Shoe